 - In active mode, the client starts listening for incoming data connections from the server on TCP port y.
 It sends the FTP command PORT y to inform the server on which port it is listening.
 The server then initiates a data channel to the client from its TCP port 20, the FTP server data port.

-- In situations where the client is behind a firewall and unable to accept incoming TCP connections, passive mode may be used.
-In this mode, the client uses the control connection to send a PASV command to the server and then receives a server IP address and server port number from the server, which the client then uses to open a data connection from an arbitrary TCP client port to the server IP address and the server TCP port number received.
+- In scenarios where the client is behind a firewall and unable to accept incoming TCP connections, passive mode is used.
+In this mode, the client uses the control connection to send a PASV (passive) command to the server and then receives a server IP address and server port number from the server, which the client then uses to open a data connection from an arbitrary TCP client port to the server IP address and the server TCP port number received.

 Any of these network protocol facilities may be utilized to interact with the data contained within the Qumulo cluster.
 Each presents its own security challenges when exposed to an open network.
 Qumulo does provide API tools that must be customized to specific environments to monitor and audit storage access, but does not inherently “secure” access, as that would be specific to an Enterprise’s security policies and specific security use case software, hardware and/or appliances.